How To Do Watercolor Lettering With Videos

 What is Watercolor Lettering?

-Watercolor lettering is hand lettering using watercolors and a paintbrush.
+Watercolor lettering is hand lettering using watercolors and a round brush.
 You need to keep reloading your paintbrush with the paint and water and letter your words.

-Unlike a brush pen, the lettering will be watery and the colors can move and blend easily.
+Unlike brush pen lettering, you create blended colorful look as the colors can move and blend easily.
 You have a soft watercolor look to the lettering that is very attractive.

 Watercolor Lettering Alphabet: